radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 ---
-title: Web Services API Guide
+title: RESTFul Web Service
-description: Web Services API Guide
+description:Details about the RESTFul Web Service interface to RadiantOne (ADAP)
 ---

-# REST (ADAP)
+## REST (ADAP) Introduction

 The REST interface supports all LDAP operations and the ability to navigate the directory tree.
 Wrapping these operations and the progressive disclosure capabilities that exist in LDAP directories into a REST interface opens it up to the web.
 The REST API in RadiantOne is referred to as ADAP (Adaptive Directory Access Protocol).